buzzn/broker-evaluation/api.md

 ### Individual global challenge
 `GET /individual-global-challenge`

-Shows the individual saving prognosis for today in µWh/10 and the individual baseline value in µWh/10.
+Shows the individual saving prognosis for today in µWh/10 and the individual baseline in µWh/10.

 Parameters: none